The Dover Boys at Pimento University: Production

+In 1942, Leon Schlesinger and Warner Bros. studio executives had become increasingly dissatisfied with the cartoons directed by Chuck Jones, whose slow pacing and Disney-esque direction had become out of place with the rest of the studio's output.
+Jones was ordered make cartoons that were more in-line with the other studio directors, starting with the Merrie Melodies short The Draft Horse earlier that year.
+Animation historians considered The Dover Boys to be Jones' true turning point as a director as he was able to fully transition away from his earlier directorial style.

-According to Jones, Schlesinger and the Warner Bros. studio executives were less than pleased when they screened The Dover Boys because of the extensive use of limited animation and drybrush smears, and the executives went through the process of attempting to fire him despite the fact that the studio wanted him to abandon his Disney-like animation.
-A replacement for Jones could not be easily found due to labor shortages stemming from World War II, so he was kept aboard.
+According to Jones, Schlesinger and the studio executives were still less than pleased when they screened The Dover Boys because of the extensive use of limited animation and drybrush smears, and the executives went through the process of attempting to fire him.
+A replacement for Jones could not be easily found due to labor shortages stemming from World War II, so he kept his job.
 The short is one of the earliest examples of limited animation being used, and was "wholly unlike the animation of contemporary films".

-From time to time throughout the cartoon, the Boys lapse into various renditions of their alma mater, bearing resemblance to "The Rose of No Man's Land" and George Cooper and Henry Tucker's "Sweet Genevieve": "Pimento U, Oh sweet P.U., thy fragrant odor scents the air" etc.
+From time to time throughout the cartoon, the Boys lapse into various renditions of their alma mater, bearing resemblance to "The Rose of No Man's Land" and George Cooper and Henry Tucker's "Sweet Genevieve": "Pimento U, Oh sweet P.U., thy fragrant odor scents the air".

-The entire cartoon is filled with puns on the Rover Boys series: The occurrences of the names Pimento, Cheddar, and Roquefort reflect the Rover Boys' old school of Colby Hall; Tom, Dick and Larry borrow their names from Tom, Sam and Dick Rover (as well as the generic names Tom, Dick and Harry), Dora Standpipe is named after Tom Rover's fiancée Dora Stanhope, and Dan Backslide is named after Rover Boys villain Dan Baxter.
+The cartoon is filled with puns on the Rover Boys series: the occurrences of the names Pimento, Cheddar, and Roquefort reflect the Rover Boys' old school of Colby Hall; Tom, Dick and Larry borrow their names from Tom, Sam and Dick Rover (as well as the generic names Tom, Dick and Harry), Dora Standpipe is named after Tom Rover's fiancée Dora Stanhope, and Dan Backslide is named after Rover Boys villain Dan Baxter.

-Although voice credits from Warner Bros. cartoons are not easy to find beyond Mel Blanc (who, using more or less his normal voice, portrays Dan Backslide and the telegram delivery boy), it is assumed that John McLeish voiced the part of the narrator (he performed a similar role as the stately, unctuous narrator on several Goofy shorts for the Disney studio).
+Although voice credits from Warner Bros. cartoons are not easy to find beyond Mel Blanc (who, using more or less his normal voice, portrays Dan Backslide and the telegram delivery boy), animation historian Michael Barrier has stated that John McLeish voiced the part of the narrator (he performed a similar role as the stately, unctuous narrator on several Goofy shorts for the Disney studio).
 The voice of Tom Dover was performed by long-time Termite Terrace writer Tedd Pierce, who also provided the story.
 Vocal harmonies were provided by The Sportsmen Quartet, from Jack Benny's radio program.
 Dora was voiced by Marjorie Tarlton.
 Dan Backslide's character design was a caricature of Jones' animator Ken Harris.
-McLeish also narrated the cartoon The Rocky Road to Ruin of Color Rhapsody from Columbia Pictures and Screen Gems, adding to the similarity between it and The Dover Boys on top of similar character design and what was then called the "modern" visual style of cartoons, which evolved into the UPA style.
+McLeish also narrated the 1943 cartoon The Rocky Road to Ruin of the Color Rhapsody series from Columbia Pictures and Screen Gems, adding to the similarity between it and The Dover Boys.